 On this page you will find resources to help support you in your journey with advanced cancer.

-AYA Palliative Care Clinic
+AYA Supportive Care Clinic

-How can palliative care help me?
+How can the Supportive Care Clinic help me?

 Improve your quality of life by addressing symptoms such as pain, nausea, fatigue, shortness of breath, anxiety, depression, vomiting, constipation, diarrhea, decreased appetite, and sleep.

 Advanced care planning:

 This is a process of reflection and communication.
 It allows you to take time to reflect on your values and wishes.
 This process is also to let others know what kind of health and personal care you would want in the future if you become incapable of consenting to or refusing treatment or other care.

 Connecting with hospital and community resources and services: